-The large number of features could have an impact on the controller, because it required more resources from the controller in carrying out the classification process [20].
+124 Kinetik: Game Technology, Information System, Computer Network, Computing, Electronics, and Control The large number of features could have an impaction the controller, because it required more resources from the controller in carrying out the classification process [20].
 Therefore, it is necessary to have a feature selection process for easing the burden on the Controller [21].
 This research applied the Feature Importance method [22], namely the Logistic Regression Coefficient for performing the feature selection process [23]-[25].
 With this Feature Importance, only certain features were processed to reduce the controller resource utilization.
 Figure 2 shows the Feature Importance Logistic Regression Coefficient process implemented with the SVM algorithm to create a model that was used on the SD-IoT network.
-Feature Importance refers to a technique that applies a score to an input feature based on how useful the feature is in predicting the target variable [26].
-The Feature Importance Logistic Regression Coefficient score can be calculated for problems involving prediction of numerical values, called regression, and problems involving prediction of class labels, called classification [27]-[29].
+Feature Importance refers to a technique that applies a score to an input feature based on how useful the greature is in predicting the target variable [26].
+The Feature Importance Logistic Regression, and problems involving prediction of class labels, called classification [27]-[29].
 Feature Importance plays an important role in modeling for prediction.
-The selection of the right features can increase efficiency and effectiveness in the prediction model.
-The Feature Importance score sorts out which features are the most relevant and which features are irrelevant, so that relevant features can be identified for the prediction process to improve model performance.
+The selection of the right features are the most relevant and which features are irrelevant, so that relevant features can be identified for the prediction process to improve model performance.